onetonfoot/Bonsai.jl/README.md

 Bonsai.mime_type(::MyType) = "text/plain"
 ```

+The content type is defined for the following types already

-* Union{NamedTuple, AbstractDict} - application/json
+* `Union{NamedTuple, AbstractDict}` - application/json
-* AbstractString - text/plain
+* `AbstractString` - text/plain
-* AbstractPath - Will attempt to set the correct mime_type base on the file extension
+* `AbstractPath` - Will attempt to set the correct content type based on the file extension.

 ## Files